Optimal Transport for structured data with application on graphs: Fused Gromov-Wasserstein approach for structured data

 All proofs can be found in the supplementary material.
 The resulting application $\sigma$ preserves the weight of each node (eq. \eqref{weightpreserve}), the features (eq. \eqref{featurepreserve}) and the and the pairwise structure relation between the nodes (eq. \eqref{structurepreserve}).
 For example, comparing two graphs with uniform weights for the vertices and with shortest path structure matrices, the ${FGW}$ distance vanishes \textit{iff} the graphs have the same number of vertices and \textit{iff} there exists a one-to-one mapping between the vertices of the graphs which respects both the shortest paths and the features.
 More informally, it means that graphs have vertices with the same labels connected by the same edges.

-The metric ${FGW}$ can be used in a wide set of applications such as $k$-nearest-neighbors, distance-substitution kernels, pseudo-Euclidean embeddings, or representative-set methods.
+The metric ${FGW}$ is fully unsupervised and can be used in a wide set of applications such as $k$-nearest-neighbors, distance-substitution kernels, pseudo-Euclidean embeddings, or representative-set methods.
 Arguably, such a distance also allows for a fine interpretation of the similarity (through the optimal mapping $\pi$), contrary to end-to-end learning machines such as neural networks.